oscarechobravo/oliverbates/_portfolio/mobileage.md

 ---
-title: "Co-creating independent living with older adults"
+title: "Capturing experiences of services and technology with older adults"
 date: 2016-10-01
 excerpt: "critical and speculative showcase of user and design research with gig economy couriers"
 header: